Editor’s Note: This post has been updated with new links and content to better serve our readers.

 - LinkedIn geo-targets based on location users set on profile whereas Facebook geo-targets based on IP location by default.

-- LinkedIn’s Campaign Manager doesn’t allow day parting (running ads only during business hours or only on weekends) when targeting — but you can use a third-party tool like AdStage.io to assist with that.
+- LinkedIn’s Campaign Manager doesn’t allow day parting (running ads only during business hours or only on weekends) when targeting.
+(You can, however, use a third-party tool like AdStage.io to assist with that.

 Keep in mind that the more targeting layers you apply, the higher the bids and CPC — but your campaign also becomes more precise, improving chances of getting more qualified leads.
 Let’s discuss the bidding options further…

-- Setting budgets with a maximum total amount you want to spend per day
+- Budget the maximum total amount you want to spend per day

-- Setting bids with the maximum amount you want to pay for each click for every 1,000 impressions, which includes 2 options:
+- Setting bids with the maximum amount you want to pay for each click for every 1,000 impressions (which includes two options of its own:)